 Someone who is meek, fearful or extremely apologetic.

 Show an interest in the person.

-Ask them how they are coping with lockdown.
+Ask them how they are coping.

 Ask them if they need any help.